 Keeping the lint and evaporator filters clean is essential both for drying performance and general care of your tumble dryer.
 Blocked filters make the motor work harder and increases energy consumption.

-If you’re not sure how to clean your tumble dryer’s filters, check out or tumble dryer cleaning guide .
-We’re firm believers in cleaning the filters after load, so get into this habit to keep your tumble dryer running as efficiently as possible.
+If you’re not sure how to clean your tumble dryer’s filters, check out our tumble dryer cleaning guide .
+We’re firm believers in cleaning the filters after a load, so get into this habit to keep your tumble dryer running as efficiently as possible.

 Keep your dryer in a well-ventilated room

 While you might be constrained by the design of your home as to where you put your tumble dryer, try to keep that room as well ventilated as possible, especially if you have a vented dryer.
 While we’re on the topic of vented dryers, regularly check the vent hose for lint build-up too, as this can reduce efficiency.